Category Demand Calculator

 Dale Harrison showed what happens when it does.
 In growing categories, first-time buyers flood the in-market pool continuously.
 They don't have vendor preferences yet.
 They aren't on your retargeting list.
 And their share of the in-market pool grows as the category grows faster.

-Adjust the three inputs for your category.
-The outputs update in real time.
+Set the four inputs for your category.

-Three inputs Adjust for your category.
+Four inputs Adjust for your category.
 Outputs update in real time.

 Annual category growth rate 20%